Riyad Mahrez: Personal life

 Mahrez married his British girlfriend, Rita Johal, in 2015.
 Their daughter was born later that year.
 In June 2019, the couple, who by that time had two daughters, were ordered to pay a former nanny more than £3,600 in unpaid wages.
-In October 2020, it was confirmed that Mahrez is now in a relationship with English model Taylor Ward after splitting from Johal.
+In October 2020, it was confirmed that Mahrez was in a relationship with English model Taylor Ward after splitting from Johal.
 They announced their engagement on 21 June 2021.
 The couple had a daughter in July 2022.
+The couple had a son named Khayri on 13 November 2025.

 Mahrez is a practising Muslim.
 In June 2017, he made the Umrah pilgrimage to Mecca.

 In May 2020, Mahrez lost hundreds of thousands of pounds' worth of valuables after his penthouse apartment in Manchester was burgled.